riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_pose** (riegl_vz_interfaces/SetPose) :

 Set position and orientation from a robot with accurate kinematic sensors for example.
 The position and orientation must be set before the scan has finished.
-The behavior of the service call depends on the parameter 'robot_relative_pose'.
+The behavior of the service call depends on the parameter 'relative_pose_mode'.

-robot_relative_pose = True: The driver calculates relative position and orientation changes from one scan position to the next.
+relative_pose_mode = True: The driver calculates relative position and orientation changes from one scan position to the next.
 The resulting data is used for scanner position determination of the scan registration algorithm.

-robot_relative_pose = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.
+relative_pose_mode = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.

 ![Robot coordinate systems](img/robot_cs.png)